nasa/openmct/docs/src/guide/index.md

 containing:
     * `name`: Human-readable name.
     * `description`: Human-readable summary of this action.
-    * `glyph`: Single character to be displayed in Open MCT Web's icon font set.
+    * `glyph`: Single character to be displayed in Open MCT's icon font set.
     * `context`: The context in which this action is being performed (see below)

 Action instances are typically obtained via a domain object's `action`